Introduction to Sentiment Analysis in Social Media

 2. Monitor consumer sentiments beyond brand mentions or likes

 Various tools that enable sentiment analysis in social media and the web are Meltwater, Google Alerts, People Browser, Google Analytics, HootSuite, Tweetstats, Facebook Insights, Pagelever, Social Mention, and Hubspot’s Marketing Grader.
-With Marketing Grader it is possible to find out how active you are in blogs that are available for sentiment analysis in social media, and the web.
+With Marketing Grader, it is possible to find out how active you are in blogs that are available for sentiment analysis on social media, and the web.
 It also enables marketers to find out how the sentiments are leading to sales conversions.
 Facebook pages with more than 30 likes are eligible for getting insights into visitor behavior such as likes, active users, demographics, external referrals, and more.

-It is important not to be swayed by the volumes of likes, brand mentions, tweets but whether that is generating leads, sales conversions, or a positive image of the company.
+It is important not to be swayed by the volumes of likes, brand mentions, and tweets but by whether that is generating leads, sales conversions, or a positive image of the company.
 Quality metrics are often not measured but ignored.
-They include satisfaction ratings, replies, conversations, re-tweets, opinions among others.
+They include satisfaction ratings, replies, conversations, re-tweets, and opinions, among others.
+Every effort involves time and cost.
+Therefore, it makes sense to have a proper evaluation of the efforts.

 3. Sharing of sentiment analysis dataset